grbawork/headlines-eightshift/README.md

 # Headlines web

-This is the official repository of the Headlines pip project.
+This is the official repository of the Headlines eightshift project.

 ## Requirements